 Simple

-Here is a very simple query, just selecting all records from database-table Team
+Here is a very simple query, just selecting all records from database-table Team:

 CriteriaBuilder builder = entityManager.getCriteriaBuilder(); CriteriaQuery<Team> query = builder.createQuery(Team.class); query.from(Team.class); TypedQuery<Team> typedQuery = entityManager.createQuery(query); return typedQuery.getResultList();